This document applies to VE.Bus firmware 419 and later.

 All countries have their own legislation and therewith their own requirements with regards to the speed of Loss of mains detection, under & over voltages, accepted ramp times, and so forth.
 To make an installation comply to local regulations, the correct grid-code needs to be selected.

 The exact requirements differ widely between the countries.
 For example the normal Multis, Quattros and MultiCompacts are certified for use in the UK.
-For other countries, Germany for example, only the MultiGrid is and can be certified to be used without having to add more external anti-islanding safety devices (ENS).
+For other countries, Germany for example, only the MultiPlus-II is certified to be installed without requiring additional external anti-islanding safety devices (ENS).
 And in yet other countries an external ENS is required and/or the inverter/charger must be configured with the right grid-code.
 Check the safety certificates on our website to see the allowed models for your country.

 LOM is an automatic process that detects a change and so loss of the mains/network/grid supply.
 After the detection, the inverter/charger will open its back-feed relay, making sure there is no live AC voltage on its AC-inputs, and anything connected to these inputs.